I will be performing in two plays at the Edinburgh Fringe Festival that could not be more different.

 For tickets and more information please see https://edinburghfestival.list.co.uk/event/504746-the-wild-man-of-orford/

-Jessica will also be reprising her role of L in Trees Grow High as part of TURNING LEAVES.
+I will also be reprising my role of L in Trees Grow High as part of TURNING LEAVES.

 An unorthodox crush ripens into all-consuming sexual obsession.
 But W is 15 and L is his Classics teacher.
 It’s against the law.
 It’s against everything L has been taught to uphold.
 Is it against nature?
 Trees Grow High is a response to recent controversies in the news about teacher/pupil relationships and the way the media treats female perpetrators of sex crimes, exploring the abuse of trust and real love versus power and control.